+NBME subject examination in surgery (20%)

+Required Clerkship Project (MSSP) (5%)

+Monthly Quizzes (20%)

-NBME subject examination in surgery (20%) Required Clerkship Project (MSSP) (25%) Formative assessment provided by the residents and faculty (50%) Successful completion of appropriate patient / procedure logs (5%)
+Formative assessment provided by the residents and faculty (50%)

+Successful completion of patient / procedure logs, duty hours cards, WISE-MD modules (5%)

 For information regarding the grading of the MSSP please see above.
-A majority of the student's grade (50%) will come from the evaluations performed by the attending preceptors and the senior level residents with whom the student worked with.
+A majority of the student's grade (50%) will come from the evaluations submitted by the attending preceptors and the senior level residents with whom the student worked.
 These evaluations are typically given to the resident / attending who spent the most time with the student over the course of the six week rotation / selective.
-An average of the likert scale points (dropping the lowest and highest evaluators) as well as a comprehensive review of the comments made by the evaluators will be used to formulate this portion of the students grade.
+An average of the Likert scale points (dropping the lowest and highest evaluators) as well as a comprehensive review of the comments made by the evaluators will be used to formulate this portion of the student's grade.
 The Clerkship Director will also be in direct contact with the evaluators during the course of the rotation to further gain insight into the student's clerkship performance.

-At the end of the Clerkship after assignment of grades, the Clerkship Director will be available to discuss the students particular grade.
+At the end of the Clerkship after assignment of grades, the Clerkship Director will be available to discuss the student's particular grade.
 Please contact the Clerkship Coordinator to set up a meeting in this regard.